natgo/wt-wiki-scraper/wikitext-transpiled/ground/M3%20Bradley.md

 '''Cons:'''

 * Additional side armour plates and turret frontal slope protect against 12.7 machine guns, but will always set off APHE, so caution is required
-* Low fire rate on the autocannon; faster than the British 30mm RARDEN but slower than the Russian 30mm 2A42 and most SPAA autocannons
+* Low fire rate on the autocannon; faster than the British 30 mm RARDEN but slower than the Russian 30 mm 2A42 and most SPAA autocannons
 * Survivability is poor as with other IFVs; its autocannon belt is easy to hit and the vehicle is prone to overpressure
 * Relatively slow, especially in reverse
 * Large size makes it easy to spot